 These are agreements between you and your creditors to pay an agreed amount in instalments or lump sum.

-You may want to try to reach an agreement with your creditors.
-You can contact your creditors directly to request:
+If you're having difficulty making your repayments you may want to try to reach an agreement with your creditors.
+Your creditors may be willing to:

 It's also possible that a creditor can make you bankrupt.
 One of the first steps is to serve you with a bankruptcy notice[?].